Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 - Basic RPC use

-## Requirements
+## Prerequisites

-You should have completed the foundation module [here](goldenpath_foundation_module.md) before starting this tutorial..
+You should have completed the [Golden Path Foundation module](goldenpath_foundation_module.md) before starting this tutorial.

 ## Create a Clone 'GoldenPath' project